opnsense/docs/source/manual/snapshots.rst

 The *Snapshots* are differential.
 A new *Snapshot* is always the latest current running state.
 This means, there are no incremental *Snapshot* chains, as seen in other implementations such as Hypervisors.

 ..
-Note:: Each Snapshot can be created and deleted as its own self contained entity with no other dependencies.
-For practical reasons, it is recommended to keep no more than two *Snapshots*.
-Snapshots can use a considerable amount of space if they are not cleaned up after use.
+Note:: Each *Snapshot* can be created and deleted as its own self contained entity with no other dependencies.
+The size of each *Snapshot* will grow over time as the distance in bytes between the current *active Snapshot* and all stored *non-active Snapshots* grow.

 .. _snapshot-recommended-workflow: